Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Hyperbolic spaces

 \subsection{Binary tiling}

-There is a well-known tiling of a hyperbolic plane $\H^2$, which is called {\it binary tiling} and also sometimes called B{\o}r{\o}czky tiling.
+There is a well-known tiling of the hyperbolic plane $\H^2$, which is called {\it the binary tiling} and also sometimes called the B{\o}r{\o}czky tiling.
 A version of this tiling that we describe below exists in $(d+1)$-dimensional hyperbolic spaces $\H^{d+1}$, $d \geq 0.$

 Consider the space $\R^{d+1}$, the coordinates of this space we denote by $(x_0, x_1, \dots, x_d)$.
-Denote by $H^d$ its half-space with $x_0 > 0$.
-We will use words {\it up} and {\it down} referring to the change of the coordinate $x_0$.
+Denote by $H^{d+1}$ its half-space with $x_0 > 0$.
+We will use the words {\it up} and {\it down} to refer to increases and decreases in the coordinate $x_0$.
 We also call changes of this coordinate {\it vertical}, and changes of all the other coordinates {\it horizontal}.
-We subdivide $H^d$ (viewed as a subset of Euclidean space $\R^{d+1})$ into cubes: for integers $k, a_1, a_2, \dots, a_d$ consider the set of points satisfying
+We subdivide $H^{d+1}$ (viewed as a subset of Euclidean space $\R^{d+1})$ into cubes: for integers $k, a_1, a_2, \dots, a_d$ consider the set of points satisfying

-We call such cube {\it a tile with coordinates} $(k,a_1,\dots, a_d)$, and we speak about {\it faces} of this cube considering to its $d$-dimensional faces.
-(This tiling of $\mathbb{R}\times\mathbb{R}_+$, that is for $\H^2$ and $d = 1$, is shown on Picture \ref{pic:tilingwithtree2}).
+We call such a cube {\it a tile with coordinates} $(k,a_1,\dots, a_d)$, and when we speak about {\it faces} of this cube we refer to its $d$-dimensional faces.
+(This tiling of $\mathbb{R}\times\mathbb{R}_+$, that is for $\H^2$ and $d = 1$, is shown on Figure \ref{pic:tilingwithtree2}).